 We recommend that you opt for a pair of rain boots with good tread.
 And the truth is, not all rain boots have good tread.
 If you go for a pair that isn’t recognized for its tread, try to examine the treads in person or check out customer reviews first.

 During our product research, we noted that most pairs of rain boots have thin inner soles.
 Some exceptions exist, but most leave something to be desired in this area.

 The problem is this: cold transfers from the ground up to your feet.
 When you’re wearing sub-par inner soles, your feet feel even more of that cold.
 What’s more, if you're walking long distances, you might suffer some discomfort due to a lack of cushioning.

 This is not a major problem, however.
-If you choose, you could buy a thick, comfortable pair of inner soles and insert them in your rain boots.
+If you choose, you could get a thick, comfortable pair of inner soles and insert them in your rain boots.